 However, you may not notice that your HVAC unit and incandescent light bulb consumes a large percentage of your home’s energy, resulting higher electric bills.
 If you want to reduce your home’s energy consumption, simply turning the light off or decreasing the amount of time you use your HVAC may not be the right solution.

-If you want your house to be energy-efficient, then you might want to consider having a home energy assessment.
-The home energy assessment should be your first step in reducing your home’s energy bills.
-Find out more about home energy assessment.
+If you want your house to be energy-efficient, then you might want to consider having an energy assessment.
+The assessment should be your first step in reducing your home’s energy bills.

 What Is a Home Energy Assessment?

 A home assessment will help you understand the factors that cause an increase in your home’s energy bill.
-MA home energy assessments reveal which appliances and utilities waste your home’s energy, where you are losing much of your home’s energy, and which areas of your house should be fixed.
+They reveal which appliances and utilities waste your home’s energy, where you are losing much of your home’s energy, and which areas of your house should be fixed.

-- Home Energy Assessment Can Increase the Coziness of Your Home
+- Can Increase the Coziness of Your House

 What to Expect During a Home Energy Assessment?

-It is important to be familiar with the process of a Home Energy Assessment before having an actual one in your home.
-Here are some of what you should expect in a home energy assessment.
+It is important to be familiar with the process of an Energy Assessment before having an actual one in your house.
+Here are some of what you should expect in an assessment.

 Home Assessment Auditor Interview

 During the interview, the auditor should come up with a tailored plan to increase your home’s energy efficiency.
-The home assessment auditor will also give you an estimate of how much you should expect to save after the adjustments are made in your house.
+The assessment auditor will also give you an estimate of how much you should expect in savings after the adjustments are made in your house.

 Home Energy Assessment Tests